tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 - Many aspects of biological data processing boil down to string manipulations
 - Regular expressions are a powerful tool for performing string manipulations, but use with caution as they can result in confusion
-- Python is a powerful scripting language that is popular both in general and in the scientific computing community
 - Python has many built-in packages for performing complex tasks, in this chapter we used the :mod:`re` package for working with regular expressions
 - There are also many third party Python packages that can be installed, in